 Perhaps you’ve heard of the Hierarchy of Needs?
 It’s a psychological theory of motivation developed by Abraham Maslow, and is a step-by-step progression of human needs to be pursued for maximum satisfaction and happiness.
 Here are the basics:

 Think of a pyramid.
-Human needs start at the bottom of the pyramid shown above and move upward as each is achieved.
-Here’s the hierarchy in the order they’re typically met (bottom-to-top in the diagram):
+Human needs start at the bottom of the pyramid and move upward as each is achieved.
+Here’s the hierarchy in the order they’re typically met (bottom-to-top in the pyramid diagram):

 - Physiological Needs – It starts at the bottom of the pyramid with the fact that people in a base/primitive existence will be trying to achieve physiological needs (air, water, food, sex – basic human survival needs).